BlogThe UGC Pricing Guide: What to Charge in 2026

 The UGC Pricing Guide: What to Charge in 2026

-Pricing UGC content is the single biggest source of anxiety for new creators — and the single biggest factor in whether this becomes a real income stream or stays a side experiment that fizzles out.
+Every new creator needs a solid UGC pricing guide — because pricing is the single biggest source of anxiety and the single biggest factor in whether this becomes a real income stream or stays a side experiment that fizzles out.
+If you're still getting up to speed on what UGC actually is and how creators fit into the picture, start there first.

 Charge too little and you'll burn out fast, doing good work for rates that don't respect your time.
 Charge too much before you have the portfolio to back it up and brands won't take the risk.
 The goal is finding the rate that matches your current skill level, positions you competitively, and gives you room to grow.